 A: Never take someone else’s medication, and don’t share yours with anyone else.
 Doing this could be dangerous.
 If you need help with “nerves” or anxiety, or any other health problem, talk with your healthcare provider.

 Q: This medication is expensive.
-Is there a generic version I could take that would cost less?
+Is there something that I can do that would make the medication cost less?

 Q: How long should I keep my medications?

 A: There is a date on prescription and non-prescription medications that shows when they will expire.
-If you are in doubt about how long to keep a medicine, ask your healthcare provider or pharmacist.
+Liquids, creams, and eye drops may expire earlier than tablets or capsules because the medicine can break down or become contaminated.
+If you are in doubt about how long to keep a medication, ask your healthcare provider or pharmacist.

 Q: I have arthritis and can’t open childproof medicine bottles.
 What can I do about this?